 Creed, P. G., 1998.
 A Study of the Sensory Characteristics of Food produced by the Sous Vide system: the measure of pleasure.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: